datacamp/funneljoin/README.md

 #> 5       5 2018-07-10       2018-07-11
 ```

-The first two arguments are the tables we're joining, with the first table being the events that happen first.
+The first two arguments are the tables we’re joining, with the first
+table being the events that happen first.
 We then specify:

   - `by_time`: the time columns in each table.
-This would typically be a datetime or a date column.
-These columns are used to filter for time y being after or the same as time x.
+This would typically be a
+    datetime or a date column.
+These columns are used to filter for time
+    y being after or the same as time x.
   - `by_user`:the user or identity columns in each table.
-These must be identical for a pair of rows to match.
+These must be
+    identical for a pair of rows to match.
--   `type`: the type of funnel used to distinguish between event pairs, such as "first-first", "last-first", "any-firstafter".
+  - `type`: the type of funnel used to distinguish between event pairs,
+    such as “first-first”, “last-first”, “any-firstafter”.
--   `suffix` (optional): just like dplyr’s join functions, this specifies what should be appended to the names of columns that are in both tables.
+  - `suffix` (optional): just like dplyr’s join functions, this
+    specifies what should be appended to the names of columns that are
+    in both tables.

-`type` can be any combination of `first`, `last`, `any`, and `lastbefore` with `first`, `last`, `any`, and `firstafter`.
-Some common ones you may use include:
+`type` can be any combination of `first`, `last`, `any`, and
+`lastbefore` with `first`, `last`, `any`, and `firstafter`.
+Some common
+ones you may use include:

--   **first-first**: Take the earliest x and y for each user **before** joining.
-For example, you want the first time someone entered an experiment, followed by the first time someone **ever** registered.
-If they registered, entered the experiment, and registered again, you do not want to include that person.
+  - **first-first**: Take the earliest x and y for each user **before**
+    joining.
+For example, you want the first time someone entered an
+    experiment, followed by the first time someone **ever** registered.
+    If they registered, entered the experiment, and registered again,
+    you do not want to include that person.
   - **first-firstafter**: Take the first x, then the first y after that.
-For example, you want when someone first entered an experiment and the first course they started afterwards.
-You don't care if they started courses before entering the experiment.
+    For example, you want when someone first entered an experiment and
+    the first course they started afterwards.
+You don’t care if they
+    started courses before entering the experiment.
--   **lastbefore-firstafter**: First x that's followed by a y before the next x.
-For example, in last click paid ad attribution, you want the last ad someone clicked before the first subscription they did afterward.
+  - **lastbefore-firstafter**: First x that’s followed by a y before the
+    next x.
+For example, in last click paid ad attribution, you want the
+    last ad someone clicked before the first subscription they did
+    afterward.
   - **any-firstafter**: Take all Xs followed by the first Y after it.
-For example, you want all the times someone visited a homepage and their first product page they visited afterwards.
+    For example, you want all the times someone visited a homepage and
+    their first product page they visited afterwards.
   - **any-any**: Take all Xs followed by all Ys.
-For example, you want all the times someone visited a homepage and **all** the product pages they saw afterward.
+For example, you want
+    all the times someone visited a homepage and **all** the product
+    pages they saw afterward.

-If your time and user columns have different names, you can work with that too:
+If your time and user columns have different names, you can work with
+that too:

 ``` r
 landed <- landed %>%